notbouncee/M7019E/README.md

     - Show how to cache data into the room database so that the list and MovieDetail can still work when there is no internet connection
     - Show the ability to load data automatically when the internet connection is back on.
     - Show the ability to have background tasks

+- Things added to app

+    - Favourites Tab to display favourited movies in a Grid layout
+    - Room functionality for caching of data
+    - Connectivity Manager for when connection is lost or regained